patelkavya9/Kidszee/README.md

-📱 Kidszee – Kids Learning Android Application
+Kidszee – Kids Learning Android Application
-📌 Overview

-Kidszee is an educational Android application designed to help children learn basic concepts such as alphabets, numbers, colors, shapes, and poems in an interactive and engaging way.

-The app focuses on providing a simple, intuitive, and visually appealing learning experience for young users through structured content and easy navigation.
+This project is an Android-based educational application designed to help children learn basic concepts such as alphabets, numbers, colors, shapes, and poems through an interactive and simple interface.
+The application focuses on providing a structured and user-friendly learning experience for young users.

+Prerequisites
+Android Studio
+Java (JDK 8 or above)
+Android SDK

+Setup Instructions
+Clone the repository:
+git clone <your-repo-link>

+Open the project in Android Studio

+Sync Gradle files

+Run the application on an emulator or physical Android device

+Project Structure
+app/
+java/
+res/
+layout/
+drawable/
+values/
+AndroidManifest.xml

-🎯 Features
+Features
-🔤 Learn Alphabets (A–Z)
-🔢 Learn Numbers
-🎨 Colors & Shapes Recognition
-📖 Poems / Rhymes Section
-🔊 Audio-based learning for better understanding
+Alphabet learning module
+Number learning module
+Colors and shapes recognition
+Poems and audio-based learning
+Simple and intuitive navigation
-📱 Simple and child-friendly user interface
+Child-friendly user interface

-🔄 Easy navigation between different learning modules 🛠️ Tech Stack
+Technologies Used
-Language: Java
+Java
-IDE: Android Studio
+Android Studio
-UI Design: XML Layouts
+XML (UI Design)
-Tools Used: Android SDK
+Android SDK

-👩‍💻 My Contribution
+Contribution
-Designed and structured the user interface (UI) for the application Organized the navigation flow between learning modules Worked on improving usability and layout structure for better user experience Contributed to building a simple and intuitive design suitable for children
+Designed and structured the user interface of the application Worked on organizing navigation flow between different learning modules Focused on improving usability and layout for better user experience

+Notes
+This project was developed as part of an academic group project The application focuses on UI design and basic functionality for educational purposes